Prasuneel82/drsuneelhomeocare-site/README.md

 # Dr. Suneel's International Homeo Care

-Official website for **Dr. Suneel's International Homeo Care** — a trusted homeopathic clinic with 25+ years of experience serving 30,000+ patients across India and worldwide.
+Official website for **Dr. Suneel's International Homoeo Care** — a trusted homeopathic clinic with 25+ years of experience serving 30,000+ patients across India and worldwide.

 ## About